 While flying to Scotland may not be as expensive as to other destinations around the world, it is worth pointing out that you may be able to save a little money if you consider flying into England, specifically London, as well.
 Since London is such a major hub you will often find seat sales or lower year-round rates to the capital of England.
-From London, you can then take a smaller flight with a budget European carrier like EasyJet or, hop on a train and see some of the countryside.
+From London, you can then take a shorter flight with a budget European carrier or hop on a train and see some of the countryside.

 When it comes to accommodation in Ireland, you’ll have plenty of choice from backpacker hostels to luxury historic Scottish castle hotels.
 Like Ireland, Scotland is also known for its cozy and welcoming bed and breakfasts scattered across the countryside.
 These are often quite affordable and loved by couples, families, and solo travellers alike.

 Costs on accommodation will also vary depending on whether you are in the city or the country, and how popular your destination of choice is.